Msparihar/FAST-REACT-PIZZA-CO/README.md

 # FAST-REACT-PIZZA-CO
-This is tthe first React App that I created.
+This is the first React App that I created.